Perry County, Tennessee: Geography and geology

 Perry County is located on the western edge of Middle Tennessee.
 The topography of Perry County is characterized by high ridges separating creeks flowing into the county's two rivers and is typical of the Western Highland Rim region of Tennessee.
 The highest point in Perry County is approximately 980 ft above sea level, located on an unnamed ridge in the far southeastern portion of the county near the borders of Lewis County and Wayne County.
+From its founding to 1846, the county was bifurcated by the Tennessee River.
+That year, the portion of the county west of the river was split off to form Decatur County, and the county took the general form it has today.
+Following numerous other relatively minor re-drawings, the county's borders were settled in their current positions in 1911.

 Rivers

 Three rivers are found within Perry County: the Tennessee River, Buffalo River, and Duck River.
 The Tennessee River runs along the western boundary of the county, Buffalo River bisects the county, and a bend of the Duck River crosses into the county very briefly in its far northeastern corner.
+Even though the county's terrain is heavily influenced by the presence of water features, there are no dams in the county registered in the National Inventory of Dams.

 Tennessee River

 The Tennessee River forms the western border of Perry County, dividing it from Decatur County and Benton County.
 It flows south to north and is navigable through the entire length of the county.
 In 1944, with the construction of Kentucky Dam, portions of low-lying land adjacent to the river were inundated, although the societal and environmental impact was substantially lower than areas farther downstream.
-While the presence of the dam allows for some level of control against regular, catastrophic flooding along the basin, some areas of the western portion of the county do become inundated after some flood events.
-At the National Weather Service designated flood stage of the river, portions of the county near Crooked Creek are inundated.
-At moderate and major flood stages, bottomland near Mousetail Landing State Park, Deer Creek, and Cedar Creek are inundated.
+While the presence of the dam allows for some level of control against regular, catastrophic flooding along the basin, the regions of the county adjacent to the river and its tributaries are listed as Special Flood Hazard Areas.
+The base flood elevation line ranges from 375 ft above mean sea level in the far northwestern portion of the county, to 385 ft above mean sea level in the far southwestern portion.

 Lady's Bluff, located approximately 11 mi west of Linden, is the tallest bluff on the lower Tennessee River, and overlooks the section of the river known as The Narrows.
 The river is narrow enough at this point that barges cannot pass side by side and must pass through individually.
 Lady's Bluff Small Wild Area is a small federally protected public access park that includes the bluff and surrounding woodland.
 One possibly apocryphal story of the origin of the name of the bluff stems from a supposed incident where a woman was kidnapped and used as bait for an ambush by Native Americans against white settlers encroaching on their land.